 - You can now use your SD-WAN appliance as a lightweight DNS proxy.
 DNS requests directed to SD-WAN IP address are intercepted and forwarded to DNS servers.
 You can configure the DNS forwarder rules on an SD-WAN appliance.
 These rules are used to filter the DNS requests as per the domain names and forward it to the appropriate DNS servers.

 PPPoE allows users to share a common Digital Subscriber Line (DSL), cable modem, or wireless connection to the Internet.
-PPPoE combines the Point-to-Point Protocol (PPP), commonly used in dialup connections, with the Ethernet protocol, which supports multiple users in a local area network.
+PPPoE combines the Point-to-Point Protocol (PPP), commonly used in dialup connections, with the Ethernet protocol, which supports multiple users in a LAN.
 The PPP protocol information is encapsulated within an Ethernet frame.

 Citrix SD-WAN appliances use PPPoE to provide support Internet service provider (ISP) to have ongoing and continuous DSL and cable modem connections unlike dialup connections.

 Citrix SD-WAN act as a PPPoE client.
 It authenticates with PPPoE server and obtains dynamic IP address, or uses static IP address to establish PPPoE connections.

 - An option to auto-provision shares by considering remote bandwidth is added to configure WAN links.
 The Set Provisioning using Remote Bandwidth option enables users with large networks and diverse bandwidth configurations to manage bandwidth provisioning for data center sites in a dynamic way.

 - By changing the protocol to TCP, SD-WAN WANOP provides: